reactjs/react.dev/content/docs/hooks-reference.md

 }
 ```

+Essentially, `useRef` is like a "box" that can hold a mutable value in its `.current` property.

+You might be familiar with refs primarily as a way to [access the DOM](/docs/refs-and-the-dom.html).
+If you pass a ref object to React with `<div ref={myRef} />`, React will set its `.current` property to the corresponding DOM node whenever that node changes.

-Note that `useRef()` is useful for more than the `ref` attribute.
+However, `useRef()` is useful for more than the `ref` attribute.
 It's [handy for keeping any mutable value around](/docs/hooks-faq.html#is-there-something-like-instance-variables) similar to how you'd use instance fields in classes.

+This works because `useRef()` creates a plain JavaScript object.
+The only difference between `useRef()` and creating a `{current: ...}` object yourself is that `useRef` will give you the same ref object on every render.

+Keep in mind that `useRef` doesn't *notify* you when its content changes.
+Mutating the `.current` property doesn't cause a re-render.
+If you want to run some code when React attaches or detaches a ref to a DOM node, you may want to use a [callback ref](/docs/hooks-faq.html#how-can-i-measure-a-dom-node) instead.

 ### `useImperativeHandle` {#useimperativehandle}